apple/container-builder-shim/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues, enhancements, or pull requests.
+This project follows the [same guidelines as the Containerization](https://github.com/apple/containerization/blob/main/CONTRIBUTING.md) repo.